Rickaym/discord-ext-i18n/README.md

 [-] More tests

-Contributions are absolutely welcome, just create a pull-request and I'll merge them if reasonable.
+Contributions are absolutely welcome, please create a pull-request and I'll merge them if reasonable.
+All modules except for `agent.py` is symlinked from the repository [discord-i18n-backend](https://pypi.org/project/discord-ext-i18n).